 By Stefanie Little | Rise Above Violence

-The healing workshops are one way that Rise works with the community to support victims and survivors.
+These healing workshops are just one way that Rise works with the community to support victims and survivors.
 Advocates at Rise also offer safety planning, emotional support, help victims navigate the legal system and much more.
 Research shows that supportive services that are trauma informed are the best way to get to those who have experienced domestic violence on the path to healing.

-Rise is a 501(c)(3) nonprofit that provides 24-hour support and advocacy services for victims of domestic violence and sexual assault or other forms of violence, serving around 400 victims each year.
+Rise Above Violence is a 501(c)(3) nonprofit that provides 24-hour support and advocacy services for victims of domestic violence and sexual assault or other forms of violence, serving around 400 victims each year.
 Rise also works to eliminate violence through education for youth and our community.
 All programs and services are free and confidential, including emergency prevention education and empowerment programs.
 Visit www.riseaboveviolence.org for more information or call (970) 264-9075 to talk to an advocate today.